Do you suffer from ‘the winter blues’?

 Once you start to develop your connection to nature, reconnecting with a part of yourself that has been dormant for too long, it really can transform your life; a regular mindfulness practice is capable of ‘rewiring’ the brain thanks to neurological plasticity.

-1. Mindful Forest Nature Wander
+1. Nature-Based Mindfulness on a Forest Wander

 Head out to your favourite woodland or forest.
 Notice the colours and allow yourself to be drawn to touch whatever captures your interest and notice its texture, temperature and humidity.